 “Americans do not think information about quality of health care providers is easy to come by and they lack trust in information sources that tend to produce such indicators,” the report found.

-Defining Provider Quality
+Defining and Evaluating Provider Quality

 Respondents varied widely on what provider quality means, but most focused on the doctor-patient relationship.
 The response categories along with the corresponding percentages are listed below: